devPeri/devPeri.github.io/index.md

 # devPeri's Notes
 ---

-A collection of personal notes, projects, and external resources related to Unix, computer programming, security, and cryptography.
+A collection of personal notes and external resources related to Unix, computer programming, security, and cryptography.

 ### Social
 - [Github](https://www.github.com/devPeri)